Writing for Mind the Product

 We believe that product management is not an exact science — that each company and product-person refines their own bespoke tools and methods.
-Our aim with Mind the Product is to share this broad range of information with the community, and while we write our own articles, we also actively seek guest contributions since more knowledge exists in the community than in the minds of the editors.
+Our aim with Mind the Product is to share this broad range of practices with the community, and we actively seek guest contributions so that we can learn from each other.

 These articles usually have a temporal relevance to something happening in the product industry.
 This might be a formal critique of well-known product's redesign, or it could be an opinion piece on the current state of product management.